 For the most up-to-date information about Windows XP Tablet PC Edition, visit the following Microsoft Web site:

-http://msdn.microsoft.com/en-us/library/ms840465.aspxQ3: What does Windows XP Tablet PC Edition include that Microsoft Windows XP Professional does not?A3:
+For developer information, visit the following Microsoft Web site: Q3: What does Windows XP Tablet PC Edition include that Microsoft Windows XP Professional does not?A3:

 Windows XP Tablet PC Edition includes everything that is available in Windows XP Professional, and the following additional features:

 Yes.
 Because Windows XP Tablet PC Edition is a superset of Windows XP Professional, programs that are compatible with Windows XP Professional also run on Windows XP Tablet PC Edition.
 Q5: What is Windows XP Tablet PC Edition 2005?A5:

 Because Windows XP Tablet PC Edition has specific hardware requirements, it can only be obtained pre-installed on a Tablet PC computer.
 You cannot buy Windows XP Tablet PC Edition separately.
 Q2: Can I upgrade my portable computer to Windows XP Tablet PC Edition?
 A2:

 No. Windows XP Tablet PC Edition is only available pre-installed on Tablet PC hardware.
 Because there are specific hardware requirements to run Windows XP Tablet PC Edition, upgrading non-Tablet hardware is not supported.
 Q3: Can I use Windows Update with Windows XP Tablet PC Edition?A3: